 Supported and sheltered housing (where costs are higher) may be more susceptible to LHA cap issues than other types of housing although on 15th September, 2016 the UK government announced that in relation to such housing it will defer the imposition of the LHA rate until 2019/20, and after this time it will use the one bedroom LHA rate rather than the shared accommodation rate for under 35 year olds.
-It has also outlined a local authority "top up" scheme with some funds transferred from the Department for Work and Pensions.
+It has also outlined a local authority "top up" scheme with some funds transferred from the DWP.
 Universal Credit is currently in an extended "roll out" stage, which is projected to be complete by March 2022 (subject to any changes made after the general election in 2017).
 It is a single means-tested benefit paid to those of working age (in and out of work), which will include an amount in respect of housing costs, which will replace housing benefit.
 Currently, housing benefit can be paid directly to registered providers of social housing and it has been acknowledged by the UK government that some households may go into rent arrears as a consequence of the introduction of Universal Credit.
 This could affect the ability of an Authorised Borrower to meet its payment obligations under the Authorised Loan to which it is a party and, in turn, the ability of the Issuer to make payments on the Bonds.

-Furthermore, in April 2015, the UK government introduced, subject to certain exceptions, a seven-day waiting period between the date of a claimant of Universal Credit filing a claim and the date of the claimant becoming entitled to benefits, during which the claimant has no entitlement to benefits.
-Following the waiting period, there is a one calendar month assessment period to determine how much Universal Credit the claimant is entitled to and usually up to a further seven-day wait for the first payment to be made, which means that a claimant, assuming that he or she does not otherwise benefit from a Universal Credit advance, may not receive a payment of Universal Credit until at least one month and fourteen days after the date on which a claim was filed.
-The reduction in total benefits received by certain tenants and the delay in receiving such benefits may result in affected tenants having less income to meet their living costs on a timely basis.
+In April 2015, the UK government introduced, subject to certain exceptions, a seven-day waiting period between the date of a claimant of Universal Credit filing a claim and the date of the claimant becoming entitled to benefits, during which the claimant has no entitlement to benefits.
+As part of the 22nd November, 2017 Budget, in a change of position, the UK government announced it would remove the seven-day waiting period so that entitlement to Universal Credit starts on the first day of application.
+However, there remains a one calendar month assessment period to determine how much Universal Credit the claimant is entitled to and usually up to a further seven-day wait for the first payment to be made, which means that a claimant, assuming that he or she does not otherwise benefit from a Universal Credit advance, may not receive a payment of Universal Credit until at least one month and seven days after the date on which a claim was filed, although, as part of the 22nd November, 2017 Budget, the UK government also announced that from April 2018 those already on housing benefit will continue to receive their award, but only for the first two weeks of their Universal Credit Claim, which should make it easier to cover rental payments in the transition period.
+Nevertheless, the reduction in total benefits received by certain tenants and the delay in receiving such benefits may result in affected tenants having less income to meet their living costs on a timely basis.
 Consequently, affected tenants may fall into rental arrears which may have the effect of reducing an Authorised Borrower's total rental income and an Authorised Borrower's ability to meet its payment obligations under the Authorised Loan to which it is a party.
 Ultimately, this may adversely impact the Issuer's ability to meet its payment obligations in respect of the Bonds.